EthicalML/awesome-annual-reviews-and-trends/README.md

 ### 🏢 Tech Companies

-This list includes posts from renowned tech companies providing insights on technology fields, industry as a whole or specialised research fields (not products / promotions - as outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md)).
+This section includes posts from renowned tech companies providing insights on technology fields, industry as a whole or specialised research fields (not products / promotions - as outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md)).

 #### 🤖 Tech Companies: AI & Data